James Galante: Plea and sentencing

 Although he initially entered a plea of not guilty, in June 2008, Galante agreed to a change-of-plea hearing.
 Galante acknowledged that he defrauded the IRS, including writing double paychecks for some employees and having them return one of them to him in cash, claiming items he purchased for his girlfriend's horse farm including hay and a wide-screen television as business expenses, and skimming cash from the register at the Danbury garbage transfer station.

-Galante also agreed to forfeit his stake in 25 trash hauling and recycling companies to the federal government, and promised to never work in the business again, stating to the Judge that he agreed to "withdraw" from involvement "with any segment of the trash industry in the United States."
+Galante also agreed to forfeit his stake in 25 trash hauling and recycling companies to the federal government, and promised to never work in the business again, stating to the judge that he agreed to "withdraw" from involvement "with any segment of the trash industry in the United States."
 The 25 trash-disposal companies owned by Galante, all based in Danbury and estimated by him to be worth $100 million, were "condemned and forfeited to the United States of America."
 The businesses were sold, with the money going to the United States Department of the Treasury, under laws allowing the forfeiture of property obtained through criminal activities.

-The government sold the companies, estimated to be worth $100 million, on the condition that they would return $10.75 million to Galante as a portion of his share of more than $40 million in loans he and his wife, made to the businesses over the years, and Galante will keep EnviroServices Inc. a waste collection, transfer and disposal business in Virginia, with subsidiaries in Virginia, Maryland, New Jersey, West Virginia and Kentucky.
-Galante was only initially paid $7.6 million.
-After claims that the government violated their plea agreement, he was given the remaining $3.1 million.
+The government sold the companies, estimated to be worth $100 million, on the condition that the government would return $10.75 million to Galante as a portion of his share of more than $40 million in loans he and his wife made to the businesses over the years, and Galante would keep EnviroServices Inc., a waste collection, transfer, and disposal business in Virginia, with subsidiaries in Virginia, Maryland, New Jersey, West Virginia, and Kentucky.
+Galante was initially paid only $7.6 million.
+After claims that the government violated the plea agreement, Galante was given the remaining $3.1 million.

-Galante also agreed to forfeit a horse farm he bought for a former girlfriend, six racing cars, a racing trailer and $448,000 in cash that federal agents seized in 2006, and must pay at least $1.6 million in back taxes to the IRS.
-He did not admit to other acts federal authorities first accused him of, including extortion, attempted arson and kidnapping.
+Galante also agreed to forfeit a horse farm he bought for a former girlfriend, six racing cars, a racing trailer, and $448,000 in cash that federal agents seized in 2006, and to pay at least $1.6 million in back taxes to the IRS.
+He did not admit to other acts of which federal authorities accused him, including extortion, attempted arson, and kidnapping.

-Danbury Trashers - United Hockey League
+Danbury Trashers

-In June, 2006, twenty-nine people, including Galante, former Trashers' coach Todd Stirling, and Ianniello were indicted for defrauding the United Hockey League.
+In June 2006, 29 people, including Galante, former Trashers' coach Todd Stirling, and Ianniello were indicted for defrauding the United Hockey League.
 Stirling and Galante allegedly violated the UHL's $275,000 per team salary cap by giving several players and their wives no-show jobs with AWD and hiding illegitimate payments as housing allowances.
 Stirling also faced six counts of wire fraud related to the filing of fraudulent weekly salary cap reports.
 According to the indictment, the Trashers' real payroll was nearly $750,000.
 Amidst these allegations, the Trashers suspended operations and released their players.
 In June 2008, Galante pleaded guilty to these charges.
 In a separate incident, in December 2004, Galante was charged with assaulting a UHL official during a game between the Trashers and the Kalamazoo Wings.